Saboor-Hamedi/my-nvim-config/notes.md

 # Best Vim practice

-VIM is one the fastest terminal based IDE, there could be different ideas for defining vim, but I would call it "terminal based IDE" vim enabled you to code faster and and have more control over your IDE.
+'VIM' is one the fastest terminal based IDE, there could be different ideas for defining vim, but I would call it "terminal based IDE" vim enabled you to code faster and and have more control over your IDE.
 There are alot of IDE that you work with, such as Sublime, Vscode,and Notepad++